FAMOUS ACRYLIC PAINTINGS AND ARTISTS

-Both artists combined it with other media, including oil paint, pencil, and silkscreen ink.
+Both artists' acrylic art paintings combined it with other media, including oil paint, pencil, and silkscreen ink.
 Warhol is also well known for his acrylic masterpiece “Marilyn Diptych” (1962).
 Tom Wesselmann similarly combined acrylic with cardboard to create his kitschy still lifes like “Still Life #28” (1963).

 Famous abstract acrylic painters include Mark Rothko, Barnett Newman, Kenneth Nolan, and Morris Louis.
 Louis was a pioneer in using Magna brand acrylic paint for his colorful paintings such as ““Alpha-Pi” (1960) and “Beta-Lambda” (1961).
 Other artists who worked with acrylic paint include David Hockney, Robert Motherwell, Larry Poons, Max Ernst, Joan Miro, Helen Frankenthaler, Bridget Riley, James Rosenquist, and John Baldessari.

-Modern acrylic painter, including some or Saatchi's more popular artists, often use Tumblr and Pinterest to expose more people to their acrylic paintings.
+Modern acrylic painters, including some or Saatchi's more popular artists, often use Tumblr and Pinterest to expose more people to their acrylic works.

 Similarly, sand and other small foreign objects can be mixed to achieve a range of textures and thicknesses.
 As with oil painting, acrylic canvas paintings can also be layered with thick squeezes of paint in a traditional impasto style.